Miss something from a Busy HUMPDAY? Click the link above to head to Dave Lee’s Podcast Page.

-Miss something from today?
-Click the link above to go to Dave’s PODCAST PAGE.
+Miss something from Tuesday’s show?
+Click the link above to head to Dave Lee’s PODCAST PAGE!

 The Minnesota Twins have nominated closer Glen Perkins for the 2014 Roberto Clemente Award.
 Perkins is one of the 30 club finalists for the annual award, which recognizes the player whose contributions on and off the field best represent the game.